Understanding Vision Problems -- the Basics

 Doctors often refer to chronic open-angle glaucoma as the "silent thief of sight" because it comes on gradually to steal vision.
 Damage to the delicate nerve layers of the retina are caused by elevated pressure inside the eye.
 Most COAG patients have no symptoms whatsoever and can experience profound loss of visual function before it is identified.
 Regular eye checkups usually include measuring eye pressure and other tests in order to identify glaucoma.
 Unfortunately, half of all Americans with high eye pressure are unaware of the problem.

-If you have sudden, severe pain in your eyes, blurred vision, or rainbow halos -- along with headache, nausea, or vomiting -- it may be an attack of acute closed-angle glaucoma.
+If you have sudden, severe pain in your eyes, blurred vision, or rainbow halos -- along with headache, nausea, or vomiting. and a non reactive large pupil -- it may be an attack of acute closed-angle glaucoma.
 If left untreated, acute closed-angle glaucoma can damage the optic nerve, which carries visual images from the eye to the brain, causing irreversible blindness.

 Secondary glaucoma is the result of another eye disease or medical disorder, including the following: